ladapn/wallckr/README.md

 ## Controlling your Robot
+[ovladacka](https://github.com/ladapn/ovladacka) - the official tool to communicate with wallckr

 ## Contributing
 In case you would like to fix or improve anything, feel free to create a pull request.